sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-left-hand-walls.md

 The rack in the right-hand side wall of the corner.

 **47. Sag Ponir (5)**
-The first crack immediately left of arete.
+The first crack immediately left of arête.